 Why we made The Extraordinaires® Design Studio

-The Creativity Hub publishes games and playthings that foster imagination, empathy and self-esteem.
-We, as co-founders (Anita Murphy and Rory O’Connor), envision a world where these attributes are valued and fostered in every individual.
+Hub Games (formerly The Creativity Hub) publishes Games with Heart.
+The Extraordinaires® Design Studio fosters imagination, empathy and self-esteem.
+We, as co-founders of the company (Anita Murphy and Rory O’Connor), envision a world where these attributes are valued and fostered in every individual.
 Since 2010, we had been attending education conferences with our story-telling game Rory’s Story Cubes®.

 We listened as education experts and industry professionals discussed the skills that children need to learn to be prepared for their future life and employment.

 Today’s children will have to continuously problem-solve and learn new skills throughout their lives.
 This will be essential to keep up with exponentially changing job roles and technology.
 When we reviewed the skills being called for, including:

 Divergent Thinking, Problem Solving, Multiple Outcomes, Making Connections, Discussion Skills, Presentation Skills, Self-Expression, Evaluation of Ideas, Giving Feedback, Collaborative Work, Empathy; I realized that these are the skills we learned in the first year of Art school.

 We set out to create a toy that let children explore these skills in a playful way.
 I hit upon the idea of using ‘Personas’.
 In user-centered design and marketing, personas are fictional characters, written to represent a user of a product or a system.
 Instead of using regular people as personas, I decided to use the archetypal storybook characters that children were familiar with.
 I thought it would be fun to design things for a pirate, a superhero, a robot or a fairy.
 The larger-than-life nature of these characters would allow us to amplify real human needs.
 They would be no ordinary personas, they would be extraordinary!
 They would be The Extraordinaires®.